-- 1) Compute the value of C so that the mean number of packets in the switch is equal to 5 - 2) Compute the value of C so that the 99th percentile of the number of packets in the switch is equal to 5, call it C'. - 3) This point differs depending on the year when you attended the course - a.
-2019 (last edition): assume that the length of packets is constant.
+- 1) Compute the value of C so that the mean number of packets in the switch is equal to 5 - 2) Compute the value of C so that the 99th percentile of the number of packets in the switch is equal to 5, call it C'. - 3) assume that the length of packets is constant.
 Solve again point 1).
-Comment on your findings. - b.
-Previous editions: Find the condition on C by which the standard deviation of the number of jobs in the system is larger than the mean. - 4) Compute the 99th percentile of the response time of a packet as a function of C.
+Comment on your findings. - 4) Compute the 99th percentile of the response time of a packet as a function of C.